 Presentations, Posters, and publication: Presentations and/or papers presented at other meetings attended by EGI-Engage staff shall be recorded in the EGI document repository.
 A link to the meeting and a summary of the outcome should be recorded in the ‘notes’ section of the document.
 A dedicated EGI-Engage tag is available to qualify documents, milestones, papers, presentations and other documentation relevant to the project.

-Mailing Lists: As the majority of the communication within the project will be electronic having a coherent record of that work is essential.
+Mailing Lists: As the majority of the communication within the project will be electronic, having a coherent record of that work is essential.
 All mailing lists must use the EGI.eu based mailing lists which allow groups defined within the single sign on to be linked to mailing lists, access to wiki space, document access, etc.

 Requirements and actions gathering: Requirements and actions gathering should be performed through EGI RT system with group based access control provided through the EGI SSO system.